 Did you know that domestic violence affects over 10 million people in the United States?
 Yet it’s a topic we still shy away from talking about, due to persistent stigma.
 This stigma might account for the fact that nearly half of domestic violence survivors never report their abuse to the police.

 The COVID-19 pandemic exacerbated the stressors that contribute to domestic violence.
-Those at risk became that much more vulnerable due to isolation and quarantining with their abusers.
+Those at risk became more vulnerable due to isolation and quarantining with their abusers.

 Because domestic violence remains a taboo subject to discuss, there is a lot of misinformation on the subject.
 Below, we separate some domestic violence facts from fictions.